saltstack/salt/doc/topics/channels/index.rst

 The pub channel, or publish channel, is how a master sends a job (payload) to a minion.
 This is a basic pub/sub paradigm, which has specific targeting semantics.
-All data which goes across the publish system should be encrypted such that only members of the Salt cluster can decrypt the publishes.
+All data which goes across the publish system should be encrypted such that only members of the Salt cluster can decrypt the published payloads.

 Req Channel